 In October 2003, the District signed an agreement with a local mining company to mine out the limestone to the limits of the McCook Reservoir.
 The District completed several contracts to connect the quarry to the reservoir site and procure and construct required mining equipment to crush and convey the rock to the quarry for processing.
 Overburden removal was completed in 2015.
 Full production mining at the site began in March 2008 and is expected to take approximately 20 years.
 In order to receive the partial benefits of Stage 1 sooner, the reservoir was planned to be mined and constructed in two stages.
 Mining of Stage 1 was completed in 2016, and the first stage of the reservoir was made operational at the end of 2017, providing 3.5 billion gallons for storage of combined sewage.
-Since becoming operational, Stage 1 of the McCook Reservoir has captured over 102 billion gallons of combined sewage.
+Since becoming operational, Stage 1 of the McCook Reservoir has captured over 110 billion gallons of combined sewage.

 With Stage 1 now operational, Stage 2 construction will continue over the next several years while mining progresses.
-In 2006, the District decided to expand the federally authorized 3.5 billion gallon capacity of Stage 2 of the reservoir to 6.5 billion gallons.
-Stage 2 of the reservoir is currently being mined and is approximately 72% excavated and expected to be operational in 2029.
-The McCook Reservoir is estimated to provide more than \$175 million per year in benefits to 3.1 million people in 37 communities.
+In 2006, the District decided to expand the federally-authorized 3.5 billion gallon capacity of Stage 2 of the reservoir to 6.5 billion gallons.
+Stage 2 of the reservoir is currently being mined and is approximately 61% excavated and is expected to be operational in 2029.
+The completed McCook Reservoir is estimated to provide more than \$175 million per year in benefits to 3.1 million people in 37 communities.
 Reservoir storage volumes are presented in the table below.

-PHASE II/CUP RESERVOIR VOLUME (in billion gallons)
+PHASE II/CUP VOLUME (in billion

+RESERVOIR gallons)

+Majewski 0.35

+Thornton 4.8

-Majewski Thornton McCook 0.35 4.8 10.0
+McCook 10.0

 TOTAL STORAGE 15.15

-^{} Does not include portion designated for non-TARP overbank flood relief.
+Does not include portion designated for non-TARP overbank flood relief.